GreptimeTeam/docs/docs/user-guide/operations/performance-tuning-tips.md

 ### Enlarging cache size

-The `greptime_mito_cache_bytes` and `greptime_mito_cache_miss` metrics can indicate whether we need to enlarge the cache size:
-- The `greptime_mito_cache_miss` is high and increasing
-- The `greptime_mito_cache_bytes` reaches the cache capacity

-The `type` label in these metrics shows the type of cache.
-The storage engine supports configuring the size of each cache.
-The following is an example:
+You can monitor the `greptime_mito_cache_bytes` and `greptime_mito_cache_miss` metrics to determine if you need to increase the cache size.
+The `type` label in these metrics indicates the type of cache.

+If the `greptime_mito_cache_miss` metric is consistently high and increasing, or if the `greptime_mito_cache_bytes` metric reaches the cache capacity, you may need to adjust the cache size configurations of the storage engine.

+Here's an example:

 ```toml
 [[region_engine]]